Guide to the Loire Valley

 You can follow cycling itineraries covering 300 kms around the Chateaux of Blois and the Loire River.
 Fishing, boating and other water sports are widely available on the many lakes.
 Golfers can practice their swing on the idyllic greens and fairways of the Loire Valley's 30 golf courses.
 Alternatively, you can take the kids to Tintin's castle (at the Chateau de Cheverny) or you could visit one of the region's 100 museums and monuments.

-The region is popular due to the excellent access from Paris (TGV train in less than an hour), it already has favour with some well-known personalities; Mick Jagger from the Rolling Stones owns a castle near Amboise, Gérard Depardieu was born in the region, Patrick Viera, the footballer and coach, is from Dreux and Jude Law's parents own a property here too.
+The region is popular due to the excellent access from Paris (TGV train in less than an hour), it already has favour with some well-known personalities; Mick Jagger from the Rolling Stones owns a castle near Amboise, Gérard Depardieu was born in the region, Patrick Viera, the footballer and coach, is from Dreux and Jude Law's parents own a property here.
 So it comes as no surprise that property prices are not the cheapest, especially in the more scenic areas.

 The Loire region is easily accessible and is well served by major roads and motorways.
 If traveling from the UK, you can fly into Tours or drive from the coast in around four hours by motorway.
-You can also take the Eurostar to Paris where there are good connections to the TGV trains.
+You can also take the Eurostar to Paris where there are good connections to the TGV fast trains.

-See our chateaux, character homes and properties for sale in the Loire Valley.
+See our châteaux, character homes and properties for sale in the Loire Valley.

 Properties in Loire Valley

-€8,600,000 incl. estate agent's fee
+€901,000 incl. estate agent's fee

 House for Sale